Flagos21/HitoAI/README.md

 These dependencies include `pdfkit`, `docx` and `chartjs-node-canvas`, which are required to generate reports with charts.

-Reports are saved under `backend/uploads/` and returned directly in the HTTP response.
+Reports are saved under `backend/uploads/` and the API returns a ZIP file containing both the PDF and Word versions.

 ### Troubleshooting